sidealice/IWD_OPC_Shopper_Theme/README.md

 **Install**

 1. Check prerequisites
-2. Copy CSS in responsive.css and paste it to the bottom of responsive.css in folder /skin/frontend/default/shopper/css/override.css
+2. Copy CSS and paste it to the bottom of responsive.css in folder /skin/frontend/default/shopper/css/override.css
 3. more to come